real-qilinren/sc-grad-2025-tech-assignment/README.md

 # sc-grad-2025

-The technical take home for SC graduate program of 2025.
+The technical assessment for SafetyCulture graduate program of 2025.

+**Please note the explanation for component 2 is at the end of the README.md!**

 ## Getting started